rorymcd98/rust_poker/notes.md

 Main TODOs:

 Hand solver
-Split the strategy sampling into two phases where we skip actions with marginal actions (less than 1%)
+Split the strategy sampling into two phases where we skip actions with marginal actions Branch pruning
+Profiling